rayjolt/100-days-of-code/log.md

 **Today's Progress**: Spent today going back through the videos for week three and the quizzes for week 2 and week 3.

 **Thoughts:** I spent quite a lot of time going through the dimensions of the different matrices in the different layers of the neural networks, and now I think I have a much better handle of what is going on.
 And because in NNDL you can take the quizzes as many times as you want and they keep your top score, I now have 10/10 on both.
 Yay!

+### Day 19: 8 April 2018

+**Today's Progress**: Started the programming exercise for week 3 of NNDL.

+**Thoughts:** I haven't quite finished the exercise, although I did finish the model - my first neural network with a hidden layer.